 The Matrix sequels, The Matrix Reloaded and The Matrix Revolutions were heavily criticized for being full of lengthy philosophical pontifications by several characters, including Councillor Hamann, The Oracle, The Merovingian (twice), Agent Smith, and Morpheus.

-Well, not really.
+Boogie Nights, is not, on the contrary a morality tale against pornography, but rather hubris and not keeping up with the times.
 First of all, the actors do cocaine because it's the Seventies, not necessarily because they're in the porn industry, which in turn fuels their downfall by making them overconfident, irrational and unable to perform.
 Secondly, Little Bill killed his wife not because she was a porn star (which in the film is not stated, to my recollection), but because she was cheating on him, and very publically.
 The other characters barely bat an eye at this, further emasculating him.
 Note that there are no cameras around the times he catches her.
-It's not a morality tale against pornography, but rather hubris and not keeping up with the times.
-And drugs are bad mmm'kay.
+Oh and Drugs Are Bad mmm'kay.

 The documentary about steroids, Bigger, Stronger, Faster gives the message on how using steroids to get an edge over everyone else is morally wrong, but at the same time, points out how those that do use it, often get over and find success while the ones that don't use and compete honestly, get cheated in the end.
 He concludes that the reason is because of the American cultures obsession to win, no matter what.
 This point is brought home when one of the narrator's brother uses steroids to win a lifting competition before the ending credits.
 Everyone in the family knows he won because of steroids, but they cheer for him and act like nothing is wrong, including the narrator who admits it.